charlesalec/Computer-Vision-Project/blog.md

     param.requires_grad = False # Freeze the UNet weights
 ```

+We set the input parameters like epochs (10) and learning rate (0.0001) which turned out to be the optimal and more stable after parameter tuning.
+The number of input channels are 3 as they represent the three channels (R, G, B).
+We initialize the parameters of the GenISP network as adviced in previous research papers that created it.
+We decided to run the loops on the cuda GPU, because of its much higher parallel performance in order to processing epochs faster.

+The training loop performs the forward and backward passes of the network.
+The input data is fed to the PreNet and the output of the PreNet is the fed to the pre-trained U-Net model after some adjustments in the size using padding.

 ## Results - Training Set
 In this section we will outline the results obtained via the experiments on the trainin set.
 The results break down into 2 comparable cases: the loss and average accuracy for the U-Net alone, and then for the U-Net with frozen weights, and the pre-net as a pre-processing unit.